dgaitsgo/info-vis-volkswagen/README.md

 One more thing that got us very confused was that type_id something.

 ## Suggestions for OKAPI
+Here are some possible features we would like to see in OKAPI.

 ### Organize Models by categories
 As of now when you request models of a brand you receive a code, id and name.
 It would be great if you add more information to the object.
-For example add a category like SUV, Coupé, ... so that the user can filter models, that he is not interested in.
-This would greatly improve the user accessibility.
+For example add a category like SUV, Coupé, ... so that the user can filter out models, that he is not interested in.
+This would greatly improve the user experience.

-### Default Configuration Endpoint / Thumbnail endpoint
+### Default Configuration Endpoint and Thumbnail endpoint
 We implemented a custom endpoint that generates a default configuration, so that we can show the user some WLTP data and an image, without forcing them to make a buildable and distinct car first.
 When choosing your models, due to the insane amount of API calls, it is not practical to generate a default configuration for every single model of a brand and then fetch the images.
 It would be great if there is some sort of default configuration endpoint or thumbnail endpoint.
-These endpoints are great when you want to get an approximate of the WLTP data or a first impression if the style of the car interests you.
+These endpoints are great when you want to get an approximate of the WLTP data or a first impression on the model.
+From there on you can customize your car for your personal needs.

 ### 3D Models Endpoint
 Yes.
 This does sound unrealistic and we don't expect you to actually make a 3D model endpoint.
 But wouldn't it be awesome to have access to 3D models?
 We imagine so.
 In addition to images, it would be great to provide a 3D file format that one could use to amaze the user.